 3. Clarification + coagulants/flocculants to separate the precipitated solids and water (beware this step if RO is downstream).

-Step 3 occurs in a clarifier, which may be vertical laminar plate type for smaller flows, or large circular type shown below in Figure 6.
-A higher solids brine settles to the bottom which is then directed to a filter press.
-The clarified fluid leaving the “top” clarifier is often directed to micro or ultrafiltration before an RO system.
+Step 3 occurs in a clarifier, which may be a vertical laminar plate type for smaller flows, or a large circular type (see Figure 5 below).
+A higher-solids brine settles to the bottom, which is then directed to a filter press.
+The clarified fluid leaving the “top” clarifier is often directed to micro- or ultrafiltration before an RO system.
 However, dissolve residual coagulants and flocculant byproducts will not be filtered and could foul the downstream RO.

-4. Solids management step to handle the precipitated solids for disposal etc.
+4. Solids management to handle the precipitated solids for disposal, etc.

 Step 4 occurs in centrifuges and/or filter presses, with the solids sent to landfill.
-Metallurgy and operability is extremely important, as is making sure the solids pass a paint filter test for landfill disposal (no free water droplets).
-If normally occurring radioactive material (NORMs) are present in the raw water, they may concentrate in the filter press solids and should be checked for radioactivity.
+Metallurgy and operability is extremely important, as is making sure the solids pass a paint filter test for landfill disposal (i.e. no free water droplets).
+If normally occurring radioactive materials (NORMs) are present in the raw water, they may concentrate in the filter press solids and should be checked for radioactivity.

-- Fouling coagulant chemicals are added: due to the poor settling nature of chemical softened solids, large clarifiers are required.
+- Fouling coagulant chemicals are added: Due to the poor settling nature of chemically softened solids, large clarifiers are required.
 The addition of flocculants/coagulants is often used to help decrease the size of clarifiers needed.
-See Figure 3 timeline photos of chemical softening solids settling without and with the aid of flocculants/coagulants.
-These specialty chemicals improve the settling of the solids by approximately 3X, reducing clarifier size by roughly 3X.
-However, iron and aluminum-based coagulants as well as polymers employed pose a fouling risk to downstream ROs: forming a gel on the membrane surface and requiring almost daily chemical clean in place (CIP) cycles.
+See Figure 2 for settling times of chemical softening solids, with and without the aid of flocculants/coagulants.
+These specialty chemicals improve the settling times of the solids by approximately 3x, reducing clarifier size by roughly 3x.
+However, iron and aluminum-based coagulants, as well as added polymers, pose a fouling risk to downstream ROs by forming a gel on the membrane surface and requiring almost daily chemical clean-in-place (CIP) cycles.
 This common occurrence adds downtime, operator frustration, and increased chemical cost.
 One should not assume that 20-year-old chemical softening textbooks and design guidelines can be applied to RO systems, as these older systems were not designed for utilization with RO.

-- Large clarifiers are employed to enable settling and downstream solids management.
-In higher hydraulic capacities, these need to be stick built at site, incurring higher installation costs and space requirements.
+- Large clarifiers: installed to enable settling and downstream solids management.
+In higher hydraulic capacities, these need to be built at site, incurring higher installation costs and space requirements.

-- Solids and sludge management: low flux filter presses are commonly used, resulting again in large equipment footprint and more frequent operator attention.
+- Solids and sludge management: low-flux filter presses are commonly used, resulting again in a large equipment footprint and more frequent operator attention.

 - Determine the most economic method/chemical for removal.
-Example: If there are high levels of sulfates, and magnesium in the wastewater, use of lime would be a lower cost option.
-However, if there are low sulfates and high levels of calcium, sodium hydroxide may be more cost effective if followed by soda ash softening.
+Example: If there are high levels of sulfates and magnesium in the wastewater, the use of lime would be a lower cost option.
+However, if there are low levels of sulfates and high levels of calcium, sodium hydroxide may be more cost effective if followed by soda ash softening.
 This is because sodium hydroxide does not add calcium, whereas lime will, resulting in increased usage of more expensive soda ash.

 - Understand your solids disposal costs.
 Solid waste from the chemical softening process will also need to be disposed.
-The more chemicals added, the more solid waste is required for disposal.
+The more chemicals that are added, the more solid wastes are required for disposal.

 Recent innovations have been developed to focus on addressing the chemical softening challenges discussed above.
-BrineRefine, an example of advanced chemical softening, offers a safer, compact and smarter system for removing scaling ions at the optimal cost.
+BrineRefine, an example of advanced chemical softening, offers a safer, more compact, and smarter system for removing scaling ions at the optimal cost.

-- No coagulants or flocculants: no chemicals are added that could foul a downstream RO.
-Rather than use gravity and time to settle, BrineRefine includes a robust high flux mechanical separation step, producing filtered non-scaling brine suitable for direct feed into an RO system.
+- No coagulants or flocculants: No chemicals are added that could foul a downstream RO.
+Rather than use gravity and time to settle, BrineRefine includes a robust, high-flux mechanical separation step, producing a filtered non-scaling brine that is suitable for direct feed into an RO system.

 - Compact: BrineRefine eliminates the need for large reaction vessels and clarifiers.
-See Figure 4 below for BrineRefine solids liquid separation without the use of clarifiers or coagulants/flocculants.
+See Figure 3 below for BrineRefine separation of solids from liquid without the use of clarifiers or coagulants/flocculants.

-- Modular: Without the need of clarifiers, BrineRefine consists of pre-built and tested ISO container sized blocks.
-Four 45 foot ISO container size blocks result in 600 m3/day capacity.
-Higher capacity plants add more “four packs.”
-The modular and factory tested skids minimizes site installation, ensures quality, and provides economies of scale across as standardized factory built fleet, rather than higher cost project-by-project custom designs
+- Modular: BrineRefine consists of pre-built ISO container-sized blocks and does not need clarifiers.
+Higher capacity plants simply add more blocks.
+The modular and factory tested skids minimize site installation, ensure quality, and provide economies of scale across a standardized factory-built fleet, rather than higher cost project-by-project custom designs.

 Single package: BrineRefine receives inlet feedwater, and outputs high quality filtrate that meets RO’s SDI requirement, and filter cakes.

-Pilot test units are available for BrineRefine, including both up and downstream RO systems as shown in Figure 8.
-A pilot is photographed below.
+Pilot test units are available for BrineRefine, including both up and downstream RO systems, as shown in Figure 7.

 A case study is included below from a mine water treatment project.
-A primary RO could be used and was recommended by vendor A, however the client still sought further volume reduction.
+A primary RO could be used and was recommended by Vendor A; however, the client still sought further volume reduction.
 The primary RO could concentrate the brine to 50-55,000 mg/L total dissolved solids (TDS) with anti-scalants, but without chemical softening.
-At the ~55K TDS, calcium sulfate or gypsum scale could initiate.
-If according to Figure 5 above, the primary RO can be followed by BrineRefine and a secondary RO, further reducing brine volume in a membrane system by 2X (50% recovery = 50% less brine).
+At ~55K TDS, calcium sulfate or gypsum scale could initiate.
+If, according to Figure 4 above, the primary RO can be followed by BrineRefine and a secondary RO, brine volume in a membrane system can be further reduced by 2x (50% recovery = 50% less brine).

-The secondary chemical softening and RO systems will be higher cost than the primary RO, but will be four times lower cost than a thermal evaporation system.
-The chemistry resulting from BrineRefine and the secondary RO brine is also shown below.
+The secondary chemical softening and RO systems will be higher cost than the primary RO, but will be at 4x lower cost than a thermal evaporation system.
+The chemistry resulting from BrineRefine and the secondary RO brine is shown in the table below.
 Although calcium can be reduced to ~20 mg/L in BrineRefine, this target was not necessary.
-A lesser calcium reduction to ~135 mg/L was sufficient to ensure the downstream RO does not suffer gypsum fouling when concentrated to within 85% of the gypsum scale potential (i.e. calcium concentrating beyond 400 mg/L).
-The result is less chemical use and sludge generation, while still maximizing recovery and protecting the downstream RO.
+A lesser calcium reduction to ~136 mg/L was sufficient to ensure that downstream RO does not suffer gypsum fouling when concentrated to within 85% of the gypsum scale potential (i.e. calcium concentrating beyond 400 mg/L).
+The result is use of fewer chemicals and reduced sludge generation, while still maximizing recovery and protecting the downstream RO.

-Every industrial water treatment project, chemistry and goals may differ.
-It is important to understand the economics of brine management and cost of each option.
+Every industrial water treatment project, chemistry, and goal may differ.
+It is important to understand the economics of brine management and the cost of each option.
 Do not spend more money concentrating brine than the savings that would be achieved from reduced disposal.
-For example, if it costs $5/m3 to achieve ultra high recovery with an advanced chemical softening and RO system, that should only be done if the brine disposal costs are greater than $5/m3.
-Thermal systems are at least 4X more costly than $5/m3, so advanced membrane systems make a lot of sense to pre-concentrate before an evaporator.
+For example, if ultra-high recovery can be achieved with an advanced chemical softening and RO system for $5/m3, that should only be done if the brine disposal costs are greater than $5/m3.
+Thermal systems are at least 4x more costly than $5/m3, so advanced membrane systems make a lot of sense to pre-concentrate before an evaporator.

-In addition to understanding your chemistry, one must also think about variability.
-A good way to do this is to take water samples at periods of both high and low flow and send them into a lab for detailed chemistry analysis such as the one above.
+In addition to understanding water chemistry, think about variability.
+A good way to do this is to take water samples at periods of both high and low flow and send them to a lab for a detailed chemical analysis, such as the assay shown above.

-Finally, although there many vendors and options on how to package both chemical softening and reverse osmosis, look for a company who does it frequently.
-Engineers can read online design guides and advise on different mechanical design options, but lessons learned from those with past implementation experience can be invaluable and save your project repeating mistakes of the past.
-Vendors with modular designs developed for repeat dispatch may have a more mature and tested product line.
-These vendors are available to help you understand your total cost of ownership (capital plus operating cost) and assess if membrane brine concentration is worth it.
+Finally, although many vendors have options on how to package both chemical softening and reverse osmosis, look for a company that does this frequently.
+Engineers can read online design guides and advise on different mechanical design options, but lessons learned from those with past implementation experience can be invaluable and save your project from repeating the mistakes of the past.
+Vendors who have modular designs that were developed for repeat dispatch may have a more mature and tested product line.
+These vendors are available to help you understand your total cost of ownership (capital cost plus operating cost) and assess if membrane brine concentration is worth the investment.